 During computer distribution at the schools, parents were given the option of completing a survey to provide information about the respondents receiving computers.
-Four studies were conducted during 2008 and 2009 involving three schools and 531 parents/guardians.
+Four studies were conducted between 2008 and 2012 involving three schools and 531 parents/guardians.
 488 parents/guardians agreed to be respondents.
 Parents and school officials agreed that information would be provided only in an aggregated form.

 Note: some of the parents were ENL or illiterate and their children read the survey to them.
 Also, this was a pre-selected sample of parents that responded to a notice to come to school for a free computer for their children.
 This report is not statistically significant and cannot be applied to a broader universe – its purpose was to gather data to validate or refute Net Literacy’s hypothesis regarding market targets of the Computer Connects program.
 When a question was not answered (left blank), it was excluded from the totals.

 1. Do you have a computer at home?
 Yes: 2% No: 98%